luiz-ragazzi/DataFin/README.md

 ## Quick usage

-To execute sample data specified in the `main.py` file, simply run:
+To execute the sample on the input example data, run the `main.py` file:

 1. Run `main.py`: